- This event has passed.

 • Jerry’s Artarama

-Note: Amazon is typically more expenses than an online company.
+Note: Amazon is typically more expensive than an online company

 Acrylic Paint Brand Name Options

-• Golden, Windsor Newton, Matisse, Lucas, Nova, etc.
+• Golden, Windsor Newton, Matisse, are the brand names I recommend.

 • Titanium White